carlhuda/janus/README.md

 ## Additional Syntaxes

-Vimius ships with a few additional syntaxes:
+Janus ships with a few additional syntaxes:

 * Markdown (bound to \*.markdown, \*.md, and \*.mk)
 * Mustache (bound to \*.mustache)